College of Natural & Applied Sciences

 Assisting the dean in academic matters is an associate dean.
 Questions about scheduling and course offerings should be directed to:

 Assisting the dean in USDA research is the associate director of the Western Pacific Tropical Research Center.
-Questions about this program should be directed to:
+Questions about research should be directed to:

 Assisting the dean in extension/outreach is the associate director of the Cooperative Extension & Outreach.
-Questions about this program should be directed to:
+Questions about extension should be directed to:

 Students have opportunities for involvement in a wide variety of organizations sponsored by the academic disciplines within the College of Natural & Applied Sciences.
 Clubs associated with the College include: